peter88213/nvhelp-de/source/tools_menu.rst

 How to update a plugin
    1. Select the plugin you want to update.
-If the **Homepage** Schaltfläche is activated, you can click on it, and your system browser opens the plugin Homepage.
+If the **Homepage** Schaltfläche is activated kann man click on it, and your system browser opens the plugin Homepage.
 Otherwise, you have to know the source of the plugin yourself.
    2. Gehe zu the plugin Homepage and download the latest release.
 Install it according to the instructions.